-The OBC3 gene cluster of CHA0 possesses a high genetic plasticity and displays signatures of horizontal gene transfer acquisitions.
+The OBC3 gene cluster of CHA0 possesses a high genetic plasticity and displays signatures of horizontal gene transfer acquisitions

-The conserved genomic location in Pseudomonas genomes where the OBC3 gene cluster is integrated could be a propitious region for acquisition of LPS gene clusters.
+The conserved genomic location in Pseudomonas genomes where the OBC3 gene cluster is integrated could be a propitious region for the acquisition of LPS gene clusters.
 Indeed, another O-PS gene cluster is inserted in the same conserved genomic region in strain Pseudomonas sp.
 AU20219 (Fig. 4).
-Moreover, a transposable element (TE) is inserted upstream the putative O-antigen acetylase (oafA), within the part III of the OBC3 gene cluster of P. protegens CHAO (Fig. 6A).
-This TE is assigned as an insertion sequence (IS) belonging to the IS3 family according to the ISFinder database (49) and flanked by repetitive palindromic sequences (Fig. 6A).
-Interestingly, similar ISs (i.e., belonging to the IS3 family)

-were detected within the part III of the OBC3 gene cluster in other bacterial genomes, notably of P. protegens subgroup strains (Fig. 4).
+Moreover, a transposable element (TE) is inserted upstream of the putative O-antigen acetylase (oafA), within part III of the OBC3 gene cluster of P. protegens CHA0 (Fig. 6A).
+This TE is assigned as an insertion sequence (IS) belonging to the IS3 family according to the ISFinder database (51) and flanked by repetitive palindromic sequences (Fig. 6A).
+Interestingly, similar ISs (i.e., belonging to the IS3 family) were detected within part III of the OBC3 gene cluster in other bacterial genomes, notably of P. protegens subgroup strains (Fig. 4).
 The presence of these ISs suggests that the function associated to these TEs is conserved.
-ISs are well known drivers of bacterial genome evolution through their insertions at crucial genetic locations (50, 51).
-They can modulate gene expression by inserting themselves in a promoter region or in the middle of a gene (52).
-For instance, the presence of an IS within the gene cluster involved in the lipid A formation of Acinetobacter baumannii provoked the complete loss of LPS production and de facto colistin resistance (53).
-Thus, as in the OBC3 gene cluster of CHAO, the IS is located upstream of the oafA gene, it may affect the transcription of the latter.
-We also identified nine genomic portions flanked by inverted repeat sequences (IRs) that are exclusively detected within the OBC3 gene cluster (Fig. 6A, Table S6).
-The presence of IRs has been proposed to reflect genomic instability (54).
-These genetic elements can form special DNA conformations such as hairpin-like or cruciform-like DNA structures that can facilitate genome rearrangements and mutations (55).
-IRs were detected within a LPS gene cluster of a Xanthomonas strain and were proposed to either have a role in gene regulation or in recombination during horizontal gene transfer (56).
-Here, it could be hypothesized that the presence of IRs within the OBC3 gene cluster permitted the genomic rearrangement of the different parts of this cluster and might have facilitated their mobilization.
-Parametric methods can be used to infer horizontal gene transfers by looking at genomic regions that differ from the genomic average in terms, for example, of GC content (57).
-CHAO has a relatively high average GC content of 63.4 % while the GC content of the OBC3 gene cluster is 51 %.
-Moreover, the OBC3 gene cluster is also predicted to be a genomic island by IslandViewer (58) on the basis of codon usage bias (SIGI-HMM method, (59), Fig. S8).
-The low GC content along with a different codon usage are sufficient to infer that the presence of the OBC3 gene cluster within the genome of CHAO originates from horizontal gene transfer.
-Remarkably, most of the O-PS gene clusters investigated in this study present lower GC contents than the average of the genome in which they are located (Fig. S9).
-The same observation was made within other bacterial models (60).
-Indeed, a low GC content could be detected in all LPS clusters of Vibrio strains (61).
-The exchange and recombination of these
+ISs are well-known drivers of bacterial genome evolution through their insertions at crucial genetic locations (52, 53).
+They can modulate gene expression by inserting themselves in a promoter region or in the middle of a gene (54).
+For instance, the presence of an IS within the gene cluster involved in the lipid A formation of Acinetobacter baumannii provoked the complete loss of LPS production and de facto colistin resistance (55).
+Thus, as in the OBC3 gene cluster of CHA0, the IS is located upstream of the oafA gene, it may affect the transcription of the latter.
+We also identified nine genomic portions flanked by inverted repeat sequences (IRs) that are exclusively detected within the OBC3 gene cluster (Fig. 6A; Table S6).
+The presence of IRs has been proposed to reflect genomic instability (56).
+These genetic elements can form special DNA conformations such as hairpin-like or cruciform-like DNA structures that can facilitate genome rearrangements and mutations (57).
+IRs were detected within an LPS gene cluster of a Xanthomonas